<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 The liner doesn’t last long overall.
 You need to replace it every 5–9 years.
 Even without any major punctures, regular wear-and-tear takes a toll.

 Underneath that liner, your wall panels lead a dangerous life.
-Over time, metal wall panels corrode (and even disintegrate), and polymer wall panels become brittle and break.
+Over time, metal wall panels corrode (and even disintegrate), and while polymer wall panels last longer, they can become brittle.
+Be sure to ask your installer about the latest in vinyl liner wall material options.

 Rust (corrosion) formed a hole on a metal wall panel in vinyl liner pool